khanna91/react-redux-server-starter-kit/readme.md

-React Server Side Rendering With Redux - Boilerplate
+React Redux Server Starter Kit
 =========

 This starter kit is designed to get you up and running with a bunch of awesome new front-end technologies, all on top of a configurable, feature-rich webpack build system that's already setup to provide hot reloading, CSS preprocessing with Sass, unit testing, code coverage reports, bundle splitting, and more.